jimhigson/oboe.js-dissertation/main/main.md

 Natural languages encourage our thinking to follow patterns that they easily support [@whorf56].
-This idea has been applied to programming, for example Whorfianism was influential in the design of Ruby [@rubylang].
+This idea has been applied to programming, for example Ruby is intentionally designed to discourage global variables by using a less attractive notation [@rubylang].
 It may be useful when looking for new techniques to question which established constructs are as they are because of languages which unintentionally suggest that formulation; it is perhaps significant that REST clients tend to style the calling of remote